ManaliSharma/BigData_Scala_Cat_Dog_Duck/README.md

 - Refer the folder structure mentioned above, and open the folder "BigData_Scala_Cat_Dog_Duck".
 - This is the master folder and it links to all the different parts of the project.
 - Please make sure that the libraries mentioned above are all installed
+- Please make sure you have an active AWS account for running the clusters